benbuzz790/bots/README.md

   - Sends a message to the LLM and returns the processed response.

 - `batch_send(conversations, model, max_tokens, temperature, api_key, system_message) -> List[Tuple[str, str, Dict[str, Any]]]`
   - Sends multiple messages concurrently and returns their responses.
+(Not implemented!)

 ### Engines